CrunchyData/pgmonitor/hugo/content/changelog/_index.md

     * ccp_pg_hba_checksum - monitors for changes in pg_hba.conf
   * Added new metrics (PG 12+ only)
     * ccp_data_checksum_failure - monitors for any errors encountered for databases that have data file checksums enabled

+### Bug Fixes
-  * (Bugfix) Use proper comparison operators in all Grafana dashboards that are using Multi-value variables.
+  * Use proper comparison operators in all Grafana dashboards that are using Multi-value variables.
+  * Change to using label_values() function on Grafana dashboard template variables.
 Ensures proper values in all dropdown menus are shown
-  * (Bugfix) Remove changing background color of the pgBackRest panel in the PG_Details Grafana dashboard
+  * Remove changing background color of the pgBackRest panel in the PG_Details Grafana dashboard

 ### Non-backward Compatible Changes

-  * None
+  * New minimum required version of Grafana is now 6.5.
+All Grafana dashboards have been re-exported to ensure their settings are consistent and compatable with that version.

 ### Manual Intervention Changes